-How much can an entry-level tiny house trailer cost?
+How much can entry-level tiny house trailers cost?

 We are talking about only one type of small homes here – tiny houses on wheels.
-Right away most of the people will start comparing them with RVs and mobile homes but there are a few major differences between these three.
+Right away most of the people will start comparing these tiny house trailers with RVs and mobile homes but there are a few major differences between these three.

 - Living in an RV feels like you’re living in an RV encapsulated inside non-breathing walls made out of plastic.

 RVs can cost between $10,000 and $300,000 (A median sale price for a home in the US is around $232,000 as of July 2018)

 - Living in a mobile home can be pretty close to tiny house living if they are built from the same quality materials.
 The only difference would be that mobile homes are larger than tiny homes and thus can’t be towed by a truck that can easily tow a tiny home trailer.